taildigital/tail-mobile-sdk/README.md

 ## Events

-### Save Events

 Events are key / value data that can be saved when an in-app action occurs. ex: User clicked to buy a product, User cancel a purchase, etc.

 Users must be opt in to its data be saved.
 The maximum number of saved events is **400**.

-After reaching the maximum value of events start to  delete the oldest record to insert a new one.
+After reaching the maximum value of events we start to  delete the oldest record to insert a new one.

 **Its up to the developer to trigger the operation of sending saved event data.**

+### Save Events

 To save events call the method **addEvent(eventKey,eventValue)**.